Skip to main content

 We will assume here that both of the lines of the pair are identical and uniform.
 And that they have the same separation from each other along the entire length of the line.
 These are precisely the characteristics of a pair of lines to be designated as a differential pair.

-When we have a pair of lines close to each other, it is fair to say that the presence of a current in line 2 will induce some voltage in line 1 and a current in line 1 will induce some voltage in line 2.
-Thus, the voltage ‘V1’ at line 1 will not only depend on current ‘I1’ in line 1 (through impedance ‘Z0’ of line 1).
-It will also depend on current ‘I2’ in line 2 through coupling or mutual impedance ‘Zm’ between lines 1 and 2.
-This situation can be expressed by the following equation:
+When we have a pair of lines close to each other, it is fair to say that the presence of a current in line 2 will induce some voltage in line 1, and a current in line 1 will induce some voltage in line 2.
+Thus, the voltage ‘V1’ at line 1 will not only depend on the current ‘I1’ in line 1 (through the impedance ‘Z0’ of line 1).
+It will also depend on the current ‘I2’ in line 2 through coupling or mutual impedance ‘Zm’ between lines 1 and 2.
+The following equation can express this situation:

 Where ‘Zse’ is the characteristic impedance of line 1 and ‘Zm’ is the mutual or coupling impedance between line 1 and line 2.